redpanda-data/connect/website/docs/components/inputs/aws_kinesis.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-EXPERIMENTAL: This component is experimental and therefore subject to change or removal outside of major version releases.
+BETA: This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.

-Receive messages from a Kinesis streams.
+Receive messages from one or more Kinesis streams.

 <Tabs defaultValue="common" values={[